awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 Secrets Manager enables you to replace hardcoded credentials in your code, including passwords, with an API call to Secrets Manager to retrieve the secret programmatically\.
 This helps ensure the secret can't be compromised by someone examining your code, because the secret no longer exists in the code\.
 Also, you can configure Secrets Manager to automatically rotate the secret for you according to a specified schedule\.
 This enables you to replace long\-term secrets with short\-term ones, significantly reducing the risk of compromise\.

-For a list of terms and concepts you need to understand to make full use of Secrets Manager, see [Getting started with AWS Secrets Manager](getting-started.md)\.
+For a list of terms and concepts you need to understand to make full use of Secrets Manager, see [Get started with AWS Secrets Manager](getting-started.md)\.

 ## Basic Secrets Manager scenario<a name="intro-basic-scenario"></a>